The Iconic Temple I

-It is believed that the high roofcomb was once decorated with a seated sculpture of Jasaw Chan K'awil sitting in splendour.
+It is believed that the high roofcomb was once decorated with a seated sculpture of Jasaw Chan K'awil enthroned in splendour.

 Martin & Grube, Chronicle of the Maya Kings and Queens, p.
 47